opencog/atomspace/examples/python/README.md

 suffice:

 ```
-export PYTHONPATH=$PYTHONPATH:../../build/opencog/cython
+export PYTHONPATH=$PYTHONPATH:/usr/local/share/opencog/python
 ```

+## atom_type_names

+Example of how to obtain atom type names and atom type IDs in Python

 ## bindlink

 Example of how to use the pattern matcher BindLink functionality from Python

-## atom_type_names

-Example of how to obtain atom type names and atom type IDs in Python

-## moses

-Example usage of the Python wrapper for the MOSES evolutionary program learning system